RedisLabs/redislabs-docs/layouts/partials/embeds/backup-locations.md

 ### OpenStack Swift

-Before you configure backups to OpenStack Swift, make sure that you have:
+Before you specify to backup to OpenStack Swift, make sure that you have:

 - Storage URL in the format: `https://<openstack_url>/v1`
 - Container